 Wadi Attir: A Joint Initiative of the Hura Municipal Council and the Sustainability Laboratory Sustainable Development of Bedouin Community

 Development of an Organic Medicinal Health Brand

-Project Wadi Attir launched in 2008, is an initiative to establish a sustainable, desert, farming operation integrating social, environmental, technological and economic considerations in the Negev Desert.
+Project Wadi Attir, launched in 2008, is an initiative to establish a sustainable, desert, farming operation integrating social, environmental, technological and economic considerations in the Negev Desert.
 Building on the Cooperative Management Training and the Indigenous Vegetable Growing Program for Women, the Development of an Organic Medicinal Product Brand is a new initiative to develop market quality samples for a range of organic, medicinal body care products and a high quality brand using organic desert ingredients.
 The goals of this program are to preserve, document and showcase traditional Bedouin knowledge in natural healing remedies and body care utilizing desert herbs, to establish a well-regarded high quality brand that will support economic independence through the sale of products at the visitors center, in specialty shops in Israel and abroad, and to provide employment opportunities for women in the community.
 Wadi Attir is actively engaged in the cultivation of a range of medicinal plants for use in the production of healing and body care products including infusion teas, cosmetics products and soaps.
 Wadi Attir is now in the final stage of the initial development of natural medicinal health care products that are commercially feasible.
 Further research and testing are required in order to effectively use modern technology in future manufacturing of these products.
 In addition, Wadi Attir is launching a new visitor education and training center this year where Jewish and Bedouin students will learn about traditional agriculture, and conduct research and volunteer activities.

 The Abraham Fund Initiatives (TAFI)